zoepierrat/ECOSTRESS-Workshop-2024/README.md

 2. Download State Boundaries usinsg OpenData: HCMGIS in tool bar > Download OpenData > Global Administrative Areas by Country from GADM > select "United States" from drop down menu > Apply
 3. Extract the State we want from the State boundadry layer: Run the "Extract by attributes" tool, selecting the `gadm41_USA_1` layer and setting the Selection Attribute field to "NAME_1" and the Value to "California"

+**Please note that NASA Earthdata login credentials are required to access data from all NASA DAACs.
+You can create an account [here](https://urs.earthdata.nasa.gov/users/new) and learn more at <https://urs.earthdata.nasa.gov/documentation/what_do_i_need_to_know>.
+Additionally, you will need `.netrc` file to store your Earthdata login credentials.
+You can either manually create the `.netrc` file or utilize command line to create it.
+Please follow the instruction provided [here](https://github.com/nasa/EMIT-Data-Resources/blob/main/guides/Streaming_cloud_optimized_geotiffs_using_QGIS.md#1-create-a-netrc-file) to store your credentials in a netrc file on your local machine.**

 #### Points of Contact:
 Claire Villanueva-Weeks (she/her)
 [claire.s.villanueva-weeks@jpl.nasa.gov](mailto:claire.s.villanueva-weeks@jpl.nasa.gov)